FriendsOfTerraform/modules/aws/ecs/README.md

     - (string) **`instance_iam_role = null`** _[since v1.0.0]_

-        The name of an IAM role to be attached to the instance, if non is specified, a default one will be created and attached.
+        The name of an IAM role to be attached to the instance, if not specified, a default one will be created and attached.
 Please refer to [this documentation][ecs-container-instance-iam-role] for information in case of creating a custom role.

     - (number) **`max_desired_instances = null`** _[since v1.0.0]_